efigart/efigart.github.io/essays/software.md

 I think this method of managament can be applied to more than just code.
 I can see myself using it for future projects or assignemnts like a research paper.
 I think turning every individual task into a trackable issue makes it easier to manage deadlines, and track progress.

+## Open Source Software Development

+Prior to this class, the term "open-source" was unfamiliar to me, I thought it just meant anybody could access it.
+Now, I understand that it is a model that is built on collaboration and transparency.
+This semester, we worked with sort-of public Githib repos duirng our final project.
+We learned how to follow the coontribution guidelines, and make meaningful pull request / commit messages.
+Additionally, we based our own repository off of the Bowfolios repository created by the professor.

+This process has taught me how to communicate with my peers / other developers.
+Hhaving code that works is not enough, it needs to be understandable to everyoen involved in order to be truly sucessful.
+I learned that my actions, regardless if it is a bug fix, documentation, or functional code, is contributing to a something that extends beyond me.
+I think these principles can apply outisde of coding as well.
+In any group based project, open contribution and clear guidelines can lead to better teamwork and better results.